The Problem of Babies and Bathwater

 Yet her young women don't experiment with their hair?

-Between 14-25, I bleached my hair, dyed it red, dyed it blue, dyed it black, dyed it pink.
+Between age 14 to 25, I bleached my hair, dyed it red, dyed it blue, dyed it black, dyed it pink.
 I grew it long (to my shoulders, which is long for me), cut it short, and shaved it off.
 I got perms.
 I tried out wigs.
 If I'd had longer hair, I would have braided it.
 To my everlasting gratitude, my mother was more interested than appalled by my experiments during the teen portion of those years.
 I honestly wasn't rebelling.
 I was curious

 I simply don't buy the idea that the young women in Herland--if they are given as much latitude as the text argues--wouldn't do the same.